Kint

 Text

 The text mode is similar to var_dump - it outputs raw text with no formatting for the web.
-It also doesn’t display extra parsed data and only the raw values of the things you give it.
+It also doesn’t display much extra parsed data and only the raw values of the things you give it.

 Use this output mode with the ~ modifier: ~d().